oconnor0/HowToClojure/README.md

 5. When using Monoid `->` converts to an arrow, but `<-` does not.
 Fira Code does not have this problem.

-6. Folding doesn't work on a `defn` with multiline arguments like
+6. Folding doesn't work on a `defn` with multiline arguments like:

 ```clojure
 (defn f [a